google/temporian/docs/src/user_guide.md

 The `tp.evaluate` function's signature is `tp.evaluate(<outputs>, <inputs>)`.

-The `<outputs>` can be specified as a node, a list of nodes, or a dictionary of names to nodes, and the result of `tp.evaluate` will be of the same type.
-For example, if `<outputs>` is a list of three nodes, the result will be a list of the three corresponding EventSets.
+The `<outputs>` can be specified as a Node, a list of Nodes, or a dictionary of names to Nodes, and the result of `tp.evaluate` will be of the same type.
+For example, if `<outputs>` is a list of three Nodes, the result will be a list of the three corresponding EventSets.

-The `<inputs>` can be specified as a dictionary of nodes to EventSets, a dictionary of names to EventSets, a list of EventSets or a single EventSet, which lets Temporian know the nodes of the graph that each input EventSet corresponds to.
-In the case of a dictionary of names to EventSets, the names must match the names of nodes in the graph, and in the case of a list or single EventSet, the names of those EventSets must do the same.
+The `<inputs>` can be specified as a dictionary of Nodes to EventSets, a dictionary of names to EventSets, a list of EventSets or a single EventSet, which lets Temporian know the Nodes of the graph that each input EventSet corresponds to.
+In the case of a dictionary of names to EventSets, the names must match the names of Nodes in the graph, and in the case of a list or single EventSet, the names of those EventSets must do the same.
 If specifying the inputs as a dictionary, we could skip passing a name to `a_evset`.

 **Remarks:**

-- It's important to distinguish between _EventSets_, such as `a_evset`, that contain data, and _nodes_, like `a_node` and `b_node`, that connect operators together and compose the computation graph, but do not contain data.
+- It's important to distinguish between _EventSets_, such as `a_evset`, that contain data, and _Nodes_, like `a_node` and `b_node`, that connect operators together and compose the computation graph, but do not contain data.
 - No computation is performed during the definition of the graph (i.e., when calling the operator functions).
 All computation is done during `tp.evaluate`.
-- In `tp.evaluate`, the second argument defines a mapping between input nodes and EventSets.
-If all necessary input nodes are not fed, an error will be raised.
+- In `tp.evaluate`, the second argument defines a mapping between input Nodes and EventSets.
+If all necessary input Nodes are not fed, an error will be raised.
-- In most cases you will only pass EventSets that correspond to the graph's input nodes, but Temporian also supports passing EventSets to intermediate nodes in the graph.
+- In most cases you will only pass EventSets that correspond to the graph's input Nodes, but Temporian also supports passing EventSets to intermediate Nodes in the graph.
 In the example provided, `a_node` is fed, but we could also feed `b_node` and `c_node`.
-In that case we would not need to feed `a_node`, since no nodes need to be computed from it anymore.
+In that case we would not need to feed `a_node`, since no Nodes need to be computed from it anymore.

-To simplify its usage when the graph contains a single output node, `node.evaluate` is equivalent to `tp.evaluate(node, <inputs>)`.
+To simplify its usage when the graph contains a single output Node, `node.evaluate` is equivalent to `tp.evaluate(node, <inputs>)`.

 ```python
 # All these statements are equivalent.